CharterWest Bank History

 By 1985, the pair had assembled a group of local investors, received a national banking charter, hired a staff led by Steve Bell, President, and Kevin Larson, Vice President, and created CharterWest National Bank.
 Since its inception, our growth has been fueled by a strong commitment to the customer.
 Our positive attitude in lending, competitive pricing of products, and continuity in management and staff have resulted in CharterWest becoming a leader in the Nebraska’s banking community.

 In 1991, the deposits of Equitable Federal Savings & Loan were purchased, which allowed the bank to fund further loan growth.
-Equitable’s former building became CharterWest’s new motor bank.
 Total assets approached $40 million.
 But, far bigger things were yet to come.

 In 1999, the group purchased the First National Bank of Walthill, and later merged it into CharterWest.
 Our first out-of-town venture brought the banks’ assets to $80 million.
 The bank in Walthill gave management the opportunity to learn to grow into other communities, especially the small towns like our home town.
 We learned to handle multiple locations while continuing to be driven by our original vision of a customer-oriented bank, responsive to the needs of its community.
-Mic Daehnke and his staff have been a great addition to our team.
+The Walthill officers and staff have been a great addition to our team.

 Our bank celebrated a major milestone in 2004, crossing $100 million in total assets.
 In less than twenty years, we had grown from a dream into a major financial institution.
 A persistent focus on the needs of our customers, continuity of management, and a positive attitude continued to be the basis for our growth.

-Our newest location, opened for business in May, 2013, is our new bank-mortgage center combination located in the Shadow Lake Towne Center in Papillion.
+Our newest full-service bank, opened for business in 2013, is our bank-mortgage center combination located in the Shadow Lake Towne Center in Papillion.
 Papillion is in the middle of Sarpy County, the fastest-growing area in Nebraska, and recognized as one of the most desirable places to live in America.
-We, along with our branch manager Pat Herrick, are very proud to join a group of business professionals who have combined the strong community spirit of a small town with the growth and potential of a modern Midwestern city.
+We, along with our branch president Pat Herrick, are very proud to join a group of business professionals who have combined the strong community spirit of a small town with the growth and potential of a modern Midwestern city.
+Papillion’s growth propelled our total assets to over $200 million for the first time in 2014.